-The Network Manager is another EC-mandated function to optimise the aviation network performance, supporting ANSP operations and FAB-level initiatives.
+The Network Manager is EC-mandated function to optimise the aviation network performance, supporting ANSP operations and FAB-level initiatives.
 Close cooperation with the NM is crucial for the timely and successful deployment of airspace developments projects e.g. cross border Free Route operations.
+NEFAB will monitor carefully the developments regarding the suggested by WPG changes in the NM responsibilities (Airspace, Capacity and Infrastructure Manager).